The Land of the Cossacks

 Ukraine (“Україна”) is a country located in Central-Eastern Europe and it is the largest European country by territory.
 In 1991, it gained its independence from the Soviet Union.
 The country is one of the largest grain exporters in the work because of its fertile and rich farmlands and agricultural breadbaskets.
 The geography consists of fertile lands, plateaus, numerous rivers (such as the Dnieper and Seversky Donets) that flow into the Black Sea, and two mountain ranges.

 Attracting more than 14 million annual visitors, Ukraine offers travelers many under-discovered regions and historical sites including its castles and palaces.
-Tourists can choose amongst many diverse places-of-interest such as the Leonid Utesov Monument, and the Potemkin Steps.
+Tourists can choose among many diverse places-of-interest such as the Leonid Utesov Monument, and the Potemkin Steps.
 It also home to some of the world’s most magnificent religious sites that include cathedrals, monasteries, churches and other architectural masterpieces.
 For outdoor enthusiasts, the Carpathian Mountains are must see regional destination and offer adventure travelers world class watersport activities, hiking and skiing.

 Ukraine offers visitors many coveted attractions to visit and explore such as its 8 bioreserves, 7 UNESCO World Heritage Sites, 39 museums of national interest and designated significance, 24 Nature Reserves, and 49 national parks.